-Recruiting Veterans (and a limited number of non-Veterans) who are undergraduates to participate in this program sponsored by the National Science Foundation; participating students will earn $3,000 stipend.
+Recruiting Veterans (and a limited number of non-Veterans) who are undergraduates to participate in this program sponsored by the National Science Foundation; participating students will earn a $3,370 stipend.

 The Undergraduate Trauma Research Training program is a National Science Foundation (NSF) Research Education for Undergraduates (REU) program, a collaborative venture between Syracuse University, SUNY Oswego, and SUNY Upstate Medical University.
-The program is directed by Brooks B. Gump, Ph.D., M.P.H., Falk Family Endowed Professor of Public Health at Syracuse University, and co-directed by Karen Wolford, Ph.D., Professor Department of Psychology and Coordinator of the Interdisciplinary Graduate Certificate Program in Trauma Studies at SUNY Oswego and includes other outstanding faculty from these institutions as well as SUNY Upstate Medical University.
+The program is directed by Kevin Heffernan, Ph.D, Dean’s Associate Professor of Exercise Science in the Falk College of Sport and Human Dynamics, and co-directed by Karen Wolford, Ph.D., Professor Department of Psychology and Coordinator of the Interdisciplinary Graduate Certificate Program in Trauma Studies at SUNY Oswego and includes other outstanding faculty from these institutions as well as SUNY Upstate Medical University.

 This program for undergraduates is designed to improve access to research experiences for groups typically underrepresented in research (namely, veterans) through the creation of a Research Experience for Undergraduates (REU) site.

-Second, students are expected to continue their research under the mentorship of REU faculty during the Fall semester.
+Second, students are expected to continue their research, from their home institution, under the mentorship of REU faculty during the Fall semester.

-Finally, students are expected to present their research at a national or international conference in Spring, 2018.
+Finally, students are expected to present their research at a national or international conference in Fall or Spring.
 The travel and registration expense for the conference is provided to the student through this program.

-This program is designed to bring together veterans and non-veterans in a safe environment as we pursue trauma research activities.
+This program is designed to bring together veterans and non-veterans in a safe environment as we pursue trauma and related research activities.